 Children less than 9 years old getting the flu vaccine for the first time must receive 2 doses of vaccine.
 The second dose must be given a month after the first.
 Parents must therefore plan 2 appointments to get their child a flu vaccination.

 Indeed, as most vaccines given in childhood, the first injection of the flu vaccine must be followed by a booster dose.
 The first dose of the vaccine allows the child’s immune system to, in a way, ‘get acquainted with the virus’ and to fight it, but for only a few weeks.
 The second dose allows the child’s immune system to produce more antibodies to fight the virus on a longer term.

-It is therefore very important that children less than 9 years old getting the flu vaccine for the first time receive the two doses of vaccine.
+It is therefore important that children less than 9 years old getting the flu vaccine for the first time receive the 2 doses of vaccine.
 The second dose will allow them to be best protected during the entire flu season.

 This procedure also applies to children who received the vaccine against pandemic (H1N1) 2009 flu virus.
 These children should receive 2 doses of the vaccine if they are getting a flu vaccine for the first time.

 Only children less than 9 years old who have already received the flu vaccine need to receive a single dose of it.

 From the age of 9, children that get the flu vaccine receive a single dose of it, even if they have never received a flu vaccine before.

 The immune system of a 9 year old child is indeed sufficiently developed to produce enough antibodies to protect them with a single dose of the vaccine.

 There are very few reasons for delaying getting a vaccine.

 As such, people with a cold can get vaccinated with no problem.
 If a person to receive an intranasal vaccine has too much nasal discharge, it is possible for them to get an injectable vaccine.